 The bones of the spine create a channel for the spinal cord and nerve roots.
 Spinal stenosis is a narrowing of this channel, most commonly due to degenerative spinal disease associated with aging.
 In some cases, a person can be born with spinal stenosis.

 What are the symptoms of spinal stenosis?

-Spinal stenosis can put pressure on the spinal cord or on nerve roots — the branches of the spinal cord that extend into the body — resulting in myelopathy.
+Spinal stenosis can put pressure on the spinal cord (resulting in myelopathy) or on nerve roots — the branches of the spinal cord that extend into the body (resulting in radiculopathy).